AlmaCookBook/AlmaCookBook.github.io/docs/workflows/recipe-nf-epitome.md

 wget https://ont-exd-int-s3-euwst1-epi2me-labs.s3.amazonaws.com/wf-basecalling/wf-basecalling-demo.tar.gz
 tar -xzvf wf-basecalling-demo.tar.gz
 ```
-### 5. Create the first of 2 batch files: the nextflow call
+### 5. Create the first of 2 batch files: the Nextflow call
-This script is the sbatch call that will call nextflow from the gpu.
+This script is the sbatch call that will call Nextflow from the GPU.
 Copy the contents below into a file that you name *nextflow-basecalling.sh* in your working directory.

 ```bash